enkidevs/curriculum/sql/dml/intro-dml/intro-insert.md

 - SELECT
 - FROM
 - ADD
+- UPDATE
+- PUT

 ---

 ## Revision

-Insert the following data into the `employees` table:
+Insert the following row into the `employees` table:

 ```sql
 ??? employees ???